anvbackman/Programvaruteknik-DT181G/Laboration_2/README.md

 ```

 ### GUI
-The GUI extends JPanel and is constructed with references to the resource pool.
+The GUI extends JPanel and is constructed with the resource pool as parameter.
 The GUI creates a frame and adds the
 labels for the producers and consumers.
 Using the paintComponent method, the GUI draws a circle that changes size and color
 based on the amount of resources in the pool.
 The GUI also contains a method to set the color of the circle based on the amount
 which then calls the repaint method to update the GUI.